matloff/fasteR/README.md

 [1] 7
 ```

 But how in the world did that work?
 Bear with me a bit here.
+Let's
+look at a small example first:

 ``` r
 > x <- c(5,12,13)